Effect of cation-disorder on lithium transport in halide superionic conductors

-To investigate the thermodynamics of cation disorder in LZCs, we conducted CE-MC simulations to sample the average and fluctuation of the configurational energy at finite temperatures.
-Figure \ref{fig:T_MC}(a) presents the average potential energy above the ground state \(\Delta E_{\text{pot}} = E(T_{\text{eff}}) - E_{\text{GS}}\), and Fig. \ref{fig:T_MC}(b) shows the heat capacity \(C_v = \sigma^2(E)/ k_BT^2\), where the green/orange dots represent \(\alpha/\beta\)-LZC, respectively.

-The two significant increases in \(\Delta E_{\text{pot}}\) accompanied by peak signals in \(C_v\) for both \(\alpha/\beta\)-LZC indicate order-disorder phase transitions.
+To investigate the thermodynamics of cation disorder in LZCs, we conducted cluster expansion (CE) Monte Carlo (MC) simulations to sample the average and fluctuation of the configurational energy at finite temperatures.
+The CE is a mathematically rigorous approach to expanding the energy of a system in terms of configurational variables (site occupancies) which has been used to study the configurational thermodynamics of materials in which sites can be occupied by multiple cations \cite{Sanchez1984, Barroso-Luque2022_CE_theory, Barroso-Luque2022_smol}, and has been applied to study many battery materials with cation disorder, including cathodes \cite{Wolverton1998_LiCoO2, Zhong2023_PRX} and solid-state electrolytes \cite{Deng2020, Kam2023}, as well as for disorder in metallic systems \cite{VandeWalle2009}.
+The CE model for $\alpha$/$\beta$-LZC was constructed based on the hcp/fcc primitive cell as shown in Figure \ref{fig:GS_prim}b/c.
+The expansion coefficients in the CE were fitted to the energies of various cation configurations calculated using density functional theory (DFT), with the standard methodological details provided in the Supporting Information.
+The ground states (GS) of both $\alpha$- and $\beta$-LZC were found to exhibit a layered structure, as shown in Figure \ref{fig:GS_prim}d--e.
+Monte Carlo (MC) sampling of the CE energies can be used to thermally equilibrate a system at finite temperatures.
+We started from the ground state structures and heated them from $0$ to $5000$ K. Figure \ref{fig:T_MC}a presents the average potential energy above the ground state \(\Delta E_{\text{pot}} = E(T_{\text{eff}}) - E_{\text{GS}}\), where $T_{\text{eff}}$ is the effective temperature used in MC simulations at which equilibrium atomic configurations were sampled.
+Figure \ref{fig:T_MC}b shows the heat capacity \(C_v = \sigma^2(E)/ k_BT^2\), where the green/orange dots represent \(\alpha/\beta\)-LZC, respectively.
+The two significant increases in \(\Delta E_{\text{pot}}\) accompanied by peak signals in \(C_v\) for both \(\alpha/\beta\)-LZC indicate order--disorder phase transitions.
 The heat capacity peak near 500 K is associated exclusively with Li/vacancy disorder, and no Zr disorder is detected in the MC structures in this temperature range.
-The subsequent increase in \(\Delta E_{\text{pot}}\) and corresponding peak in \(C_v\) near 4000 K corresponds to the Zr order--disorder phase transition, which is marked by the green/orange shaded region in Fig. \ref{fig:T_MC}.
-Such a high temperature suggests that there is no spontaneous Zr disorder from thermal fluctuations at the typical temperatures accessible to solid-state synthesis.
+The subsequent increase in \(\Delta E_{\text{pot}}\) and corresponding peak in \(C_v\) near 4000 K corresponds to the Zr order--disorder phase transition, which is marked by the green/orange shaded region in Figure \ref{fig:T_MC}.
+Such a high temperature suggests that there is no spontaneous Zr disorder from thermal fluctuations at the typical temperatures accessible during solid-state synthesis.
 Given these results, it is clear that only high-energy, non-equilibrium synthesis approaches such as mechanochemical ball-milling can achieve the disordered state.